martyndavies/jquery.cookienote/README.md

 ```

-## Yo, Davies, why the dependency?
+## Why the dependency for setting cookies?

 What do you want?
 The moon on a stick?
 I haven't built independent cookie control into this because most likely you're going to be using something different on each project and who am I to decide how, when and why you set a cookie.
 The basic level should be to just not show the message this plugin displays to people that have already seen it and for that the jQuery.cookie library is perfectly fine.